Geowan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 101-clean_emacs deletes all files in the current working directory that end with the character ~.

 Script 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory

+Script 103-commas  lists all the files and directories of the current directory, separated by commas